|Original title:||Terra Mater: Bionik Revolution|

-It is very interesting to see where scientists get ideas for new developments from and how important it is never to lose respect for nature's wonders and to take them for granted.
-However, it is not so much the scientific research itself that is exciting, but rather the natural phenomena on which it is based.
-How elephants build their very own social network over the ground with the help of sound waves, how monarch butterflies in Canada specifically find a certain piece of forest where they can spend the winter with thousands and thousands of their peers, or how small ants can carry extremely large and heavy loads, is simply fascinating.
+It is very interesting to see where scientists get ideas for new developments and how important it is never to lose respect for the wonders of nature and to take them for granted.
+However, it is not so much the scientific research itself that is exciting, but rather the natural phenomena that underlie it.
+How, for example, elephants build up their very own social network with the help of sound waves over the ground, the monarch butterfly in Canada finds a specific piece of forest very specifically where it can overwinter with thousands and thousands of its conspecifics, or small ants can carry extremely large and heavy loads, is simply fascinating.

-Thanks to the great photos of animals and nature, "Bionics Revolution" not only functions as a scientific documentation, but also excellently as a documentation of nature.
-Anyone who is interested in the many wonders our world has to offer and would like to learn how man can use the enormous store of knowledge that nature offers him should definitely take a look at this three-part documentary series.
-Worth seeing!
+Thanks to the great shots of animals and nature, Bionik Revolution works not only as a science documentary, but just as excellently as a nature documentary.
+If you're interested in the many wonders our world has to offer and want to learn how humans can use the vast storehouse of knowledge nature provides, this three-part docu-series is a must-see.
+Worth watching!

-Picture + sound: Especially the nature and animal pictures show a very high image sharpness and a harmonious, powerful colouring.
-Image disturbances, soiling or greater blurring are not detectable.
-The sound remains rather unspectacular, like in a documentary series, and is primarily determined by the very centrally mixed voice-over comments.
-Since exactly these also contain all important information, there is nothing wrong with it in this case.
+Image + Sound: The nature and wildlife footage in particular features very high image sharpness and a coherent, powerful color scheme.
+Picture disturbances, soiling or major blurring are not detectable.
+The sound remains, as is not unusual for a documentary series, rather unspectacular and is primarily determined by the very centrally mixed voice-over commentaries.
+Since exactly these contain however also all important information, there is in this case also nothing to criticize.
 Good!

 Extras: Bonus material has the DVD not to offer.